What Was Maycomb's Usual Disease

 Detailed Explanation: The Symptoms of a Social Infection

 The pathology of Maycomb’s disease is its self-perpetuating nature.
-It is taught in homes, reinforced in churches, and left unchallenged in schools.
+Now, it is taught in homes, reinforced in churches, and left unchallenged in schools.
 It is the air everyone breathes, so normalized that questioning it feels like questioning reality itself.
 Characters like Atticus Finch are rare antibodies, standing against the infection through reason, courage, and a moral compass calibrated to justice rather than tradition.
 His defense of Tom Robinson is an attempt to inoculate the community with truth.
 Yet the jury’s verdict demonstrates the disease’s resilience; it is a chronic condition, not easily cured.
-Even the children, Scout and Jem, are not immune—they must navigate the town’s toxic atmosphere, learning harsh lessons about the gap between its professed Christian values and its actual practices.
+Even the children, Scout and Jem, are not immune—they must manage the town’s toxic atmosphere, learning harsh lessons about the gap between its professed Christian values and its actual practices.